-Service: Nightingale House

-Date of inspection: 29 and 30 March 2022
+Service:Nightingale HouseDate of inspection:29 and 30 March 2022

-The table below includes any other improvements identified during the inspection where we require the service to complete an improvement plan telling us about the actions they are taking to address these areas.
+The table below includes any other improvements identified during the inspection where we require the service to complete an improvement plan telling us about the actions, they are taking to address these areas.

 Improvement needed Regulation/ Standard Service action Responsible officer Timescale

 Quality of the patient experience

 The registered provider must ensure HIW contact details are included in the statement of purpose and patient information folder.
-Independent Health Care (Wales) Regulations 2011
+Health Care HIW information is now in statement of purpose and patient information poster and booklet Completed April 2022

 Regulation 6.
 Schedule 1

 Regulation 24.
 (4)

 Standard 9.
 Patient information and consent

-Improvement needed Regulation/ Standard Service action Responsible officer Timescale The registered provider must ensure that the documentation within the files kept in patient rooms are person centred in format to reflect how care is provided and to bring them in line with the care plan documentation (Wales) Regulations 2011 Regulation 15.
+Improvement needed Regulation/ Standard Service action Responsible officer Timescale The registered provider must ensure that the documentation within the files kept in patient rooms are person centred in format to reflect how care is provided and to bring them in line with the care plan documentation Regulations 2011 Regulation 15.
 (1) (a) Standard 8.
-Care planning The registered provider must ensure that key staff are invited to multidisciplinary team meetings to ensure that information about patients is shared accurately and in detail.
+Care planning and provision All patient files are in their rooms reflecting holistic person-centred care, providing a good account of their care plans.
+Director of Clinical Services Ward Manager Completed April 2022 The registered provider must ensure that key staff are invited to multidisciplinary team meetings to ensure that information about patients is shared accurately and in detail.
 Standard 8.
 Care planning Standard 8.
-Care planning The registered provider must ensure that discharge planning arrangements are reflected in detail within the patient care notes.
-The registered provider must ensure that staff working within the day care unit are informed of discharge arrangements in order for them to plan the day care services around individual patient needs.
+Care planning All key staff attend MDT including medical, nursing and rehabilitation team and students Review of MDT meeting Director of Clinical Services Completed April 2022 September 2022 The registered provider must ensure that discharge planning arrangements are reflected in detail within the patient care notes.
+All discharge planning is reflected by all disciplines in the notes.
+Inpatients who are discussed at MDT outcomes will be documented in notes MDT notes are circulated to medical and nursing staff each week.
+Director of Clinical Services Clinical admin lead Completed April 2022 ongoing The registered provider must ensure that staff working within the day care unit are informed of discharge arrangements for them to plan the day care services around individual patient needs.
+Collaboration between services is working well and processes have been put in place.
+Ward Manager Deputy Ward Manager Day service lead Completed April 2022

 Improvement needed Regulation/ Standard Service action Responsible officer Timescale The registered provider must take action to ensure that patients are not discriminated against.
-Independent Health Care (Wales) Regulations 2011 Standard 2.
-Equality, diversity and human rights The registered provider must ensure that the complaints procedure is advertised in a more visible way within the hospice.
-Independent Health Care (Wales) Regulations 2011 Standard 5.
-Citizen engagement and feedback
+Independent Health Care (Wales) Regulations 2011 We have reviewed and can find no breach whatsoever to Standard 2.
+Equality, diversity and human rights.
+Ward clerk CEO Director of Clinical Services Completed April 2022 Standard 2.
+Equality, diversity, and human rights The registered provider must ensure that the complaints procedure is advertised in a more visible way within the hospice.
+Independent Health Care (Wales) Regulations 2011 In all areas there are posters with staff photos around the hospice to inform patient, carers, and family the procedure if they may need to make a complaint Completed April 2022 Standard 5.
+Citizen engagement and feedback Also implemented is a friends and family feedback form for all services, this is then reported on at clinical effectiveness meeting each month